Compiled: 10-01-2025

 outdir = "enrichr_plots", # name of output directory

-n_terms = 10, # number of enriched terms to show (sometimes more show if there are ties!!!)
+n_terms = 10, # number of enriched terms to show (sometimes more are shown if there are ties)

 plot_size = c(5,7), # width, height of the output .pdfs